maxmind/GeoIP2-java/index.md

     <dependency>
         <groupId>com.maxmind.geoip2</groupId>
         <artifactId>geoip2</artifactId>
-        <version>0.7.0</version>
+        <version>0.7.1</version>
     </dependency>
 ```

-## Usage ##
+## Web Service Usage ##

-To use this API, you must create a new `com.maxmind.geoip2.WebServiceClient`
+To use the web service API, you must create a new `WebServiceClient` using the
-object with your `userId` and `licenseKey`, then you call the method
+`WebServiceClient.Builder`.
+You must provide the `Builder` constructor your
+MaxMind `userId` and `licenseKey`.
+You may also set a `timeout`, specify a
+specific `host`, or set the `locales` fallback order using the methods on the
+`Builder`.
+After you have created the `WebServiceClient`, you may then call
-corresponding to a specific end point, passing it the IP address you want to
+the method corresponding to a specific end point, passing it the IP address
-look up.
+you want to look up.

 If the request succeeds, the method call will return a model class for the end
 point you called.
 This model in turn contains multiple record classes, each of